ericlyun/ericlyun.github.io/_pages/about.md

 - **Dec 2023:** Two papers are accepted to FPGA’23.
 Congratulations to Youwei, Zizhang, and Xiaochen.
 - **Aug 2023:** Awarded the National Science Fund for Distinguished Young Scholars from National Natural Science Foundation of China.
 - **July 2023:** Liancheng Jia successfully defended his doctoral thesis.
 Liancheng will join Huawei as an engineer.
 Congratulations!
--	**July 2023.** Two papers are accepted to **MICRO’23**.
-Congratulations to Size, Siyuan, and Kexing.
--	**July 2023.** Dr Liqiang Lu’s PhD thesis is awarded the best thesis in CCF architecture subcommittee.
-Congratulations to Dr Lu.

 ## Selected Recent Publications ([Full List](/publications/))